hlisdero/heap/README.md

 # heap
-Simple implementation of a heap data-structure
+Simple implementation of a heap data structure